 Federal law and regulations, including the Affordable Care Act, the Internal Revenue Code, the Employee Retirement Income Security Act and Department of Labor regulations, and public health regulations that govern the provision of health insurance and provide the tax advantages associated with our services, play a pivotal role in determining our market opportunity.
-Privacy and data security-related laws such as the Health Insurance Portability and Accountability Act, or HIPAA, and the Gramm-Leach-Bliley Act, laws governing the provision of investment advice to consumers, such as the Investment Advisers Act of 1940, or the Advisers Act, the USA PATRIOT Act, anti-money laundering laws, and the Federal Deposit Insurance Act, all play a similar role in determining our competitive landscape.
-In addition, statelevel regulations also have significant implications for our business in some cases.
+Privacy and data security-related laws such as the Health Insurance Portability and Accountability Act, or HIPAA, and the Gramm-Leach-Biliey Act, laws governing the provision of investment advice to consumers, such as the Investment Advisers Act of 1940, or the Advisers Act, the USA PATRIOT Act, anti-money laundering laws, and the Federal Deposit Insurance Act, all play a similar role in determining our competitive landscape.
+In addition, state-level regulations also have significant implications for our business in some cases.
 For example, our subsidiary HealthEquity Trust Company is regulated by the Wyoming Division of Banking, and several states are considering, or have already passed, new privacy regulations that can affect our business.
 Various states also have laws and regulations that impose additional restrictions on our collection, storage, and use of personally identifiable information.
-Privacy regulation in particular has become a priority issue in many states, including California residents with various rights to access and control their data, and the new California Privacy Rights Act.
-We have also seen an increase in regulatory changes.
-Our ability to predict and react quickly to relevant legal and regulatory trends and to correctly interpret their market and competitive implications is important to our success.
+Privacy regulation in particular has become a priority issue in many states, including California residents' personal information and providing California residents with various rights to access and control their data, and the new California Privacy Rights Act.
+We have also seen an increase in regulatory changes related to our services due to government responses to the COVID-19 pandemic and may continue to see additional regulatory changes.
+For example, the Employee Benefits Security Administration provided disaster relief in the form of an indefinite extension to the required timeline for participants to make COBRA elections, which we believe has resulted in fewer